ze-fernando/appFinances-reactNative/README.md

 # Finances control

-## 💵App with React Native using localstoreage to control finances💵
+### App with React Native using localstoreage to control finances